mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

   geom_label_repel(aes(label = city, fill = values, alpha = values)) +
   facet_wrap(~variable)
 ```
+This creates the plot below.
+What we can see here is that the distances across the X axis tells us a lot about assault: the left side shows high assault rates.
+The rape and murder rates are highest in the top left and lower left corners respectively.
+It seems Assault is prevalent in cities were rape and murder is also prevalent, but rape and murder are not prevalent across the same cities.
+The y axis represents differences in urban population percentages, it seems urban population and crime rates are not necessarily related.

 {:refdef: style="text-align: center;"}
 <a href="/_pages/tutorials/distance-measures/mds-euclidian.png" target="_blank">
 <img src="/_pages/tutorials/distance-measures/mds-euclidian.png" alt="Euclidian MDS" align="center" width="50%" height="50%"/><br>
 <i class='fa fa-search-plus '></i> Zoom</a>
 {: refdef}

+It seems approaching similarities in this way already told us a lot about this data set!

 # Manhattan distance